data61/pihanga/README.md

            + module-xyz
            + shared
         index.js
-      + pihanga
       index.js

-- `coverage` contains test coverage report (this is only generated after running `npm run test -- --coverage`)
-- `public` contains all the static resources, such as images and common stylesheets.
-- `src` contains all the javascript sources including the bootstrap `index.js` file
-  - `app`: The bulk of the functionality and also the most likely extension points are in the this directory.
-     - In each module, there can be a `shared` folder which has all common components and utils that are used by all sub-modules or modules that are on the same folder level as `shared`'s.
+- In each folder, there can be `shared` which has all common components and utils that are used by all sub-modules or modules that are on the same directory level as `shared`'s.
 - A module (e.g `module-xyz`) has a `module.js` file comparing to a component (e.g `component-abc`) (See [Module definition](#module-definition) for more information).
-  - `pihanga` includes logger and router.
-This folder will be published to npm registry
+- `index.js` files should export everything that other same level folders export, e.g `export * from './ui'`

-## Module definition
+### Module definition

-Every module resides in its own directory under the top-level `app` directory.
-A typical directory structure for a 'simple' module is:
+Every module resides in its own directory.
+A typical directory structure is:

     + ui
       + project